How To Buy Gold Coins: Essential Advice to Get Started

 AUSTRALIAN GOLD KANGAROO (NUGGET)

 The Australian Gold Kangaroo is struck at the Perth Mint.
 It was first released in 1987, a year after the American Gold Eagle.
-Originally called the Gold Nugget coin, it featured famous giant gold nuggets found in Australia.
+Originally called the Gold Nugget coin, Kangaroo gold coins featured famous giant gold nuggets found in Australia.
 In 1990, the coins began featuring kangaroos in an attempt to improve demand.

 CHINESE GOLD PANDA